evelte/tap-getpocket/README.md

 ## Installation

-(If you are not running meltano, see the instructions below to run this singer tap)
+(If you are not running Meltano, see the instructions below to run this singer tap)

-To install this tap, go to your meltano project folder.
-If you don't have a meltano project yet, create one following the instructions [here](https://meltano.com/docs/getting-started.html#create-your-meltano-project).
+To install this tap, go to your Meltano project folder.
+If you don't have a Meltano project yet, create one following the instructions [here](https://meltano.com/docs/getting-started.html#create-your-meltano-project).
 From within your project, you can now add your custom tap:
 ```bash